-Hardening of the Electrical System includes modifying construction standards to include options for increased conductor phase spacing and additional wildlife cover.
-The District is installing Ductile Iron poles for transmission switches and on more complex construction.
-Implementing additional line patrols using infrared equipment to detect hot spots on the line.
+Hardening of the Electrical System includes modifying construction standards to include options for increased conductor phase spacing and additional wildlife cover, using Ductile Iron poles for transmission switches and more complex construction, and implementing additional line patrols using infrared equipment to detect hot spots on the line.

-System Coordination and Technology includes replacing expulsion fuses with non-expulsion current-limiting fuses.
-Disabling automatic reclose settings for the summer months on reclosers that serve these areas, adding additional protective reclosers and tripsavers in order to sectionalize more of the electrical system in the designated areas.
+System Coordination and Technology includes replacing expulsion fuses with non-expulsion currentlimiting fuses, disabling automatic reclose settings for the summer months on reclosers that serve these areas and setting the reclosers to non-reclose, adding additional protective reclosers and tripsavers in order to sectionalize more of the electrical system in the designated areas.

 Vegetation Management includes systematic tree and brush pruning in a manner that covers the entire service territory over a three-year period and extending the pole sterilization around each pole in these areas.
-Additional line patrols will help verify the need for any extra trimming in the designated high-risk areas.
+Additional line patrols will help verify the need for any extra trimming in the designated high risk areas.